mutantmonkey/alpine-appvm/README.md

 ## Getting Started

 The following instructions assume your host machine is running Arch Linux.
-Support for other distibutions may be added in the future.
+Support for other distributions may be added in the future.

 Download and install the basic prerequisites:
 ~~~
-$ pacman -S spice qemu python2
+$ sudo pacman -S spice qemu python2
 ~~~

 Add a record for "appvm-browser" to the end of your "~/.ssh/config" file